ablaamim/Piscine-42/readme.md

-This project is a programming bootcamp concerning 1337 school, it lasts roughly 4 weeks, working 7 days a week, day and night. (error 404 sleep will never be found) These bootcamp covers the basics of programming so there's no need to have any experience at all.
-People will try and will fail, over and over again.
+This project is a programming bootcamp concerning 1337 school, it lasts roughly 4 weeks, working 7 days a week, day and night. (error 404 sleep will never be found) This bootcamp covers the basics of programming so there's no need to have any experience at all before. just come as you are ;) People will try and will fail over and over again.
 This trial-and-error process is necessary in order to find solutions to different problems that once thought impossible.
-People learn in groups with other students, without teachers.
-It can be done, and it works.
+People learn in groups with other students, without teachers around.
+So yes it can be done, and it works as a charm.

 > If you're going through hell, keep going. ― Winston Churchill

-> keep this in mind!
+> Keep this in mind!

 ---